elf4j/elf4j/README.md

 Client applications can switch logging frameworks at deployment time, no code change needed.
 There have been similar efforts such as Apache Commons Logging and SLF4J.
 If you have used some of those over the years, you may understand why attempts like this still exist.

 Hopefully, the [`Logger`](https://github.com/elf4j/elf4j-api/blob/main/README.md#the-logger) API is boringly simple and easy to use.
-The out-of-the-box logging behavior is no-op but some working logging providers are available: [LOG4J](https://github.com/elf4j/elf4j-log4j), [tinylog](https://github.com/elf4j/elf4j-tinylog), [LOGBACK](https://github.com/elf4j/elf4j-logback), [JDK Logging](https://github.com/elf4j/elf4j-jdk), ...
+The out-of-the-box logging behavior is no-op but some working logging providers are available: [LOG4J](https://github.com/elf4j/elf4j-log4j), [tinylog](https://github.com/elf4j/elf4j-tinylog), [LOGBACK](https://github.com/elf4j/elf4j-logback), [Java Util Logging](https://github.com/elf4j/elf4j-jdk), ...

 Thanks to the [Java Service Provider Interfaces (SPI)](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) mechanism, the API client application can opt to switch among those logging providers at deployment time, without code change.